 Sossusvlei in Namibia boasts some of the highest dunes in the world and spectacular desert scenery.
 It is a unique travel destination - not for everyone.
 It does offer those who travel there a magical experience characterized by wide open spaces, a star-studded night sky, and for most, a spiritual reawakening.Need Advice?

 Sossusvlei is located in the largest conservation area in Africa, the Namib Naukluft Park.
-Though very arid the area is blessed with plant and animal species that have adapted to the harsh conditions in this area where solitude, magnificent scenery and a night sky where it seems possible to touch the stars are amongst the highlights travelers will experience.
+Though very arid, the region is blessed with plant and animal species that have adapted to the harsh conditions in this area where solitude, magnificent scenery, and a night sky where it seems possible to touch the stars are amongst the highlights travelers will experience.

-A unique geological feature shaped by the Tsauchab River is located just under 5km from the entrance to Sossusvlei.
-It was named by early Afrikaans travelers to the area for the fact that six leather straps had to be bound together in order to lower a bucket into the river below.
+Sesriem Canyon is a unique geological feature shaped by the Tsauchab River - located just under 5km from the entrance to Sossusvlei.
+Early Afrikaans travelers named it that because six leather straps had to be bound together to lower a bucket into the river below.